 It can be a lot of responsibility for a teenager.
 But helping out online is just an extension of what immigrant kids have long done.
 Recently, Victor was on his way to a party when his Mom received some important information about their home.

-Victor's parents have internet in their home, and they can afford computers.
-But until they can use those devices the same way English speakers can, kids like Victor will be closing the language divide – and the digital divide, too.
+Victor's parents have access to the Internet in their home, and they can afford computers.
+But until they can use those devices the same way English speakers can, kids like Victor will be closing the language divide — and the digital divide, too.